 5. Two-thirds of child laborers are unpaid

-About 129 million boys and girls between the ages of five and 17 are working in the agricultural sector worldwide, and a shocking 67.5 percent of these child laborers are unpaid family members.
+About 152 million children between the ages of five and seventeen are working in the agricultural sector worldwide, and a shocking 67.5 percent of these child laborers are unpaid family members.

 What you can do to help